 Let us understand the process using Google’s browser:

-Click the menu button on the top right corner.
+Click the menu button in the top right corner.
 From the drop-down menu, choose Settings

 The browser will open your personal setting in a new tab.